angstsmurf/spatterlight/README.md

 # Compiling

 You need at least macOS 10.15 Catalina and Xcode 12 or later.
 Clone or download the source.
 Open the file `Spatterlight.xcodeproj` in Xcode.
 Make sure that the target is set to `Spatterlight > My Mac`.
 Press the Build & Run button.

+Note that the `master` branch has the QuickLook plugins disabled.
+To enable them, you must use the `release` branch, which requires setting your Apple Developer Group ID on all targets.

 #